 Our pdf application form is available here.

-Alternatively, you can email Markus Frey email@example.com for a word doc or if you want more information.
+Alternatively, you can email Markus Frey firstname.lastname@example.org for a word doc, if you want more information, or want to talk about the grant and your research idea.

-The scholarship is open to any external applicants who have an interest in dispute resolution in the utilities sector (including UDL staff members).
+The grant is open to any applicants who have an interest in dispute resolution and/or the utilities sector.

 What should the research involve?

 UDL aims to make a positive difference when carrying out its disputes’ resolution work.
-Utilities often provide essential services so it’s important to have ongoing research in this area.
+Utilities often provide essential services, so it is important to have ongoing research in this area.
+UDL is open to all suggestions and encourages applicants to be creative and to think broadly about research topics that impact on dispute resolution and/or utilities including issues such as awareness and the wider sector.
+All applications are welcomed and will be considered.

 What will be required?

-Why research into dispute resolution and utilities important?
+Why is research into dispute resolution and utilities important?

 Disputes take a great deal of time, energy, and money.
 Individuals and communities can be severely impacted as well as organisations and government.
 Many utilities are essential services such as gas, electricity, and water.
 Better access to dispute resolution services and faster resolutions of disputes serve to improve our communities and economy.

-What is the financial value of the UDL scholarship?
+What is the financial value of the UDL grant?

 The selection panel may:

-- award the scholarship to one applicant in its entirety or in part, or;
+- award the grant to one applicant in its entirety or in part, or;

-- award the scholarship to two or more applicants, or;
+- award the grant to two or more applicants, or;

-- not award the scholarship, or any part, in any given year, or;
+- not award the grant, or any part, in any given year, or;

-- award the scholarship over a set number of years, subject to funding.
+- award the grant over a set number of years, subject to funding.